ACCORD: Closing the Commonsense Measurability Gap: Abstract

 \section{Abstract}

 We present \accord, a framework and benchmark suite for disentangling the commonsense grounding and reasoning abilities of large language models (LLMs) through controlled, multi-hop counterfactuals. \accord{} introduces formal elements to commonsense reasoning to explicitly control and quantify reasoning complexity beyond the typical 1 or 2 hops.
-Uniquely, \accord{} can automatically generate benchmarks of arbitrary reasoning complexity, and so it scales with future LLM improvements.
-Benchmarking state-of-the-art LLMs shows performance degrading to random chance with only moderate scaling, leaving substantial headroom for improvement.
-We release a leaderboard\footnote{Leaderboard and dataset download: \url{https://www.codabench.org/competitions/3160/}} of the benchmark suite tested in this work, as well as code\footnote{Source code: \url{https://github.com/francois-rd/accord}} for automatically generating more complex benchmarks.
+Uniquely, \accord{} can automatically generate benchmarks of arbitrary reasoning complexity, so it scales with future LLM improvements.
+Indeed, our experiments on state-of-the-art LLMs show performance degrading to \textit{below random chance} with only moderate scaling, leaving substantial headroom for improvement.
+We release a leaderboard\footnote{Leaderboard and dataset download: \url{https://www.codabench.org/competitions/3160/}} of the benchmark suite tested in this work, as well as code\footnote{Source code: \url{https://github.com/francois-rd/accord/}} to automatically generate more complex benchmarks.